-- The park also improves ecosystem health through removal of invasive species including the Hemlock Wooly Adelgid, which has been associated with the widespread, severe decline and mortality of hemlock trees on the east coast from Georgia to New Hampshire.
+- The park also improves ecosystem health through the removal of invasive species, including the Hemlock Wooly Adelgid, which has been associated with the widespread, severe decline and mortality of hemlock trees on the east coast from Georgia to New Hampshire.

 - The park has hired contractors to study and make recommendations for Kudzu management, another invasive species, at Laurel-Snow State Natural Area, which is part of the Cumberland Trail.
 In 2014 the park closed North Chickamauga Creek Gorge State Natural Area for a month to allow a threatened plant species, Scutellaria montana, a perennial flowering plant commonly known as the large-flowered skullcap, to grow undisturbed and without being trampled.

 - Outdoor classroom project with Campbell Culture Coalition